 - Brackish: Yes - Although it can survive in a freshwater tank as a juvenile it is recommended to have at least 1.002 sg.
 Salt must be added as the fish ages with 1.010 sg recommended for an adult.

-- Water Movement: Strong - A migratory species, they prefer large open areas in which to swim.
-Sometimes they will spend hours swimming in-place in front of the outlet of a strong water filter.
+- Water Movement: Strong - As a migratory species they enjoy a current, sometimes they will spend hours swimming in-place in front of the outlet of a strong water filter.

-- Water Region: All - These are a demersal fish but will spend time swimming in open areas.
+- Water Region: All - These are a demersal fish (bottom feeders) but will spend time swimming in open areas.

 The Silver-tipped Shark are generally a good community fish with fish their own size that are not territorial.
 In the wild they are a schooling fish so a group of at least three or more is recommended.
 If kept alone, they will be noticeably uncomfortable and exhibit skittish behavior such as darting about the aquarium and quickly swimming from top to bottom frequently.
 When settled in with other shark catfish, they will still be rather lively and often on the move, which is one of the attractions of keeping them.
 They are one of a few catfish that is active during daylight hours.

-- Venomous: Yes - The spines on this fish contain a toxin that will produce a sting similar to a bee sting in most people.
-Submersing the affected area in hot water will relieve the pain although medical attention is required in rare cases.
-Aquarium gloves can prevent injury during tank maintenance.
+- Venomous: Yes - They have a venom-producing gland on the first dorsal spine.
+If impaled, the toxin that will produce a painful sting and swelling, and submersing the affected area in hot water will relieve the pain.
+Medical attention is required in rare cases.

 - Temperament: Peaceful - Silver-tipped Sharks are highly predatory to smaller fish.

 - Same species - conspecifics: Yes - These fish require a school of at least three fish.